hkleen/KiBot/docs/source/configuration/outputs/PopulateOptions.rst

    A short-cut to use for simple cases where a variant is an overkill.

 -  ``template`` :index:`: <pair: output - populate - options; template>` [:ref:`string <string>`] The name of the handlebars template used for the HTML output.
-   The extension must be `.handlebars`, it will be added when missing.
+   The extension must be `.handlebars`, it will be added when missing. |br|
    The `simple.handlebars` template is a built-in template.
 -  ``variant`` :index:`: <pair: output - populate - options; variant>` [:ref:`string <string>`] (default: ``''``) Board variant to apply.